betaoab/front-end-interview/README.md

 Below is a hand-drawn example of a periodic table.
 ![*Hand Drawn Periodic Table](https://i.imgur.com/KKv5ECk.png)

 You have been provided a list of all known elements in the file `periodic-table-data.json`.
-The list provides each element's row, column, name, symbol, as well as some other data such as atomic weight or group.
+The list provides each element's row (period), column (group), name, symbol, as well as some other data such as atomic weight or block.

 The task is to display a simple periodic table in the browser, using data from the provided file.
 The elements should be arranged by periods (rows) and groups (columns).